I have been spending a lot of time lately staring at agent logs.

 There are several directions I find genuinely exciting from here.

 Integration with PLP’s reliability theory.
-The PLP paper defines a tree decomposition scaffold (Algorithm 1) that allocates local error budgets $\delta_v$ satisfying $\sum_v \delta_v \leq \Delta$ for a target end-to-end error $\Delta$.
-Each node $v$ maintains bounds on local solve probability $\underline{p}_v$, judge accuracy $\underline{q}_v$, and dependence $\overline{\rho}_v$.
-The circuit optimizer’s beam search is a natural implementation of this: each beam particle is a trace at a decomposition node, the NAND factors encode the competition between alternative approaches at each node, and the beam consensus criterion corresponds to the sequential testing margin $k_v$ from the paper.
-The next step is to connect the Controller’s iteration count to the local budget $K_v$ from Eq.
+The PLP paper defines a tree decomposition scaffold (Algorithm 1) that allocates local error budgets \(\delta_v\) satisfying \(\sum_v \delta_v \leq \Delta\) for a target end-to-end error \(\Delta\).
+Each node \(v\) maintains bounds on local solve probability \(\underline{p}_v\), judge accuracy \(\underline{q}_v\), and dependence \(\overline{\rho}_v\).
+The circuit optimizer’s controller loop is a natural implementation of this: each LBP trace is a particle at a decomposition node, the NAND factors encode competition between alternative approaches at each node, and the Controller updates topology proposals via history.
+The next step is to connect the iteration count to the local budget \(K_v\) from Eq.
 17 in the paper, making the search theoretically principled rather than heuristically bounded.

 I started this post saying that the problem with linear agent chains is architecture.
-Having gone through the full ELBO formulation, I want to be more precise: the problem is that linear chains place a point mass on a single topology when they should be integrating over a posterior distribution on topologies, weighted by their energy.
-The soft NAND circuit is a step toward making that integration tractable — with beam search as the Monte Carlo estimator, the Controller as the amortized inference network, and the ELBO as the criterion that keeps everything honest.
+Having gone through the full formulation, I want to be more precise: linear chains place a point mass on one execution pattern when they should integrate over a posterior over topologies, weighted by structured energy.
+The soft NAND circuit is a step toward making that integration tractable — with LoopyParticleBP as the particle-level estimator, the Controller as the amortized proposal network, and J as the evidence-aware update criterion.

 This is a modest claim, really.
 The architecture does not make the LLMs smarter.
 It makes the search over programs principled.
 And a principled search beats a clever heuristic, eventually.